Mo the best

 1961 - We won 3-0 in a Second Division fixture at Anfield.
 Roger Hunt and Kevin Lewis were on target, with Dave Hickson bagging his 38th and last goal for the club.

 Tony for the only time

 1959 - Ex-reds inside-right Tony Rowley won his only senior cap for Wales.
 Their 4-1 defeat by Northern Ireland in Belfast was enough to hand the Ulster side a share of the British International Championships with England that season.
 This cap was even more special in that Rowley was a Tranmere Rovers player at the time, then in the Third Division.

-2002 - Welsh starred for England Under-19’s as they qualified for the European Championship Finals by beating Lithuania 2-1 at Nottingham Forest’s City Ground.
-Jon Otsemobor was an unused substitute that day.
+2002 - Welsh starred for England Under-19’s as they qualified for the European Championship Finals by beating Lithuania 2-1 at Nottingham Forest’s City Ground, with future red Jermaine Pennant on target and future reds Glen Johnson and Gary O’Neil also in action.
 Aquilani featured for his country again, playing for the Under-18’s as they beat Poland 2-0.

 Stan the Irish Villain